Last Updated on February 17, 2026

 The following organisations in India are mandatorily called upon to file FCRA Quarterly Returns:

-- Non-Government Organisations (NGOs): Among other things, all the foreign contributions that such NGOs, that are registered under the Foreign Contribution (Regulation) Act, 2010, may receive, require submission of quarterly returns of such and any other registrations including the social work such as health, education, poverty alleviation or any other charities.
+- Non-Government Organisations (NGOs): Among other things, all the foreign contributions that such NGOs, that are registered under the Foreign Contribution (Regulation) Act, 2010, may receive require submission of quarterly returns of such and any other registrations, including the social work such as health, education, poverty alleviation or any other charities.

 - Religious Organisations or Institutions: The religious institutions, which have registered themselves under the FCRA, must report quarterly regarding the receipt and application of donations.

-- Educational Institutions and Institutions or Organisation Engaged in Educational Activities: Schools, colleges and other FCRA-approved educational institutions that receive foreign donations on account of their activities or projects are required to submit quarterly returns.
+- Educational Institutions and Institutions or Organisations Engaged in Educational Activities: Schools, colleges and other FCRA-approved educational institutions that receive foreign donations on account of their activities or projects are required to submit quarterly returns.

 Is Filing FCRA Quarterly Returns Mandatory or Voluntary?